 Fortunately, as you could see in this article, chick killing will not (be allowed to) be practiced in the near future.

-However, since this ethically more than questionable method continues to be used for the time being, you can positively counteract this practice, for example, through petitions, the switch to eggs without killing chicks and, above all, a vegan diet.
+However, since this ethically more than questionable method will continue to be used for the time being, you can stop this practice e.g. by petitioning, switching to Eggs without killing chicks and especially a vegan diet positively counteract.

 Do you have any questions or suggestions about chick shredding?
 Then feel free to leave me a comment below this post.